 - Contact Student Health Services if you have questions regarding your school coverage or check with your private insurance carrier regarding your health coverage as some insurance providers discontinue coverage if a student is not enrolled full-time at a college or University.

 - Contact Residential Life to request a cancellation of housing and meals.
 Housing contracts are binding for the entire academic year so you should enquire as to the amount of housing or meal fees that may remain on your account.
 Proper checkout procedures must be followed and all belongings must be removed.

 - Contact your on-campus employer if you have a student job on campus.

 - If your address is changing, notify the Registrar’s Office or change it in Student Admin.

-- If you are receiving financial aid, you may need to contact your lender regarding repayment of loans.
+- If you are receiving financial aid, you may need to contact your loan servicer regarding repayment of loans.
 Federal Direct Student loans are deferred until six months after the student ceases at least half-time attendance.
-If you received an alternative loan, you should contact your lender regarding repayment.
+If you received an alternative loan, you should contact your loan servicer regarding repayment.

 - Return any books, equipment, or materials on loan from the University.

 - If you have a credit balance on your Husky Bucks Account, contact the One Card Office for a refund.